openfeed-org/sdk-js/README.md

 # TS/JS SDK for Barchart OpenFeed

-TypeScript and JavaScript SDK for Barchart OpenFeed is a library that can be used to subscribe to market data messages served by the Barchart [OpenFeed](https://openfeed.com/) servers.
+TypeScript and JavaScript SDK for Barchart Openfeed is a library that can be used to subscribe to market data messages served by the Barchart [Openfeed](https://openfeed.com/) servers.

 ## Obtaining the Library